-Although the Merger does not require the approval of a majority of unaffiliated shareholders or any further approval by a majority of disinterested directors and there has not been a representative of the unaffiliated shareholders to negotiate on their behalf, Union Pacific believes that the Merger is substantively and procedurally fair based on the following analysis.
-The Merger Agreement and the Merger were unanimously approved by the Board of Directors of Motor Cargo prior to the existence of an affiliate relationship between Union Pacific and Motor Cargo.
+Although the Merger does not require the approval of a majority of unaffiliated shareholders or any further approval by a majority of disinterested directors and there has not been a representative of the unaffiliated shareholders to negotiate on their behalf, Union Pacific and Merger Subsidiary believe that the Merger is substantively and procedurally fair based on the following analysis.
+The Merger Agreement and the Merger were unanimously approved by the Board of Directors of Motor Cargo prior to the existence of an affiliate relationship between Motor Cargo and either Union Pacific or Merger Subsidiary.
 This approval was reached only after arms-length negotiation between Union Pacific and Motor Cargo, which began for a brief period in March and April 2001 and resumed in September 2001.
 In reaching its determination that the Offer and the Merger were advisable and fair to, and in the best interests of, the shareholders of Motor Cargo, the Board of Directors of Motor Cargo relied in part upon an analysis prepared by Morgan Keegan as to the fairness of the consideration offered in the Offer and the Merger that resulted from the application of several accepted valuation methodologies.
 The view is consistent with the preliminary financial analysis provided by Morgan Stanley & Co.
-Incorporated ("Morgan Stanley") to a representative of Union Pacific's management.
-See "Reports, Opinions, Appraisals and Negotiations--Presentation of Morgan Stanley.
+Incorporated ("Morgan Stanley") to a representative of Union Pacific's management, which included a review of publicly available financial statements of Motor Cargo, trading prices of the Shares from the date of Motor Cargo's initial public offering through October 8, 2001, and the publicly available financial terms of certain comparable transactions and a comparison of Motor Cargo's financial performance to the financial performance of certain other publicly available companies.
+See "Reports, Opinions, Appraisals and Negotiations--Presentation of Morgan Stanley."